aneesarom/Real-Time-Detection-of-Helmet-Violations-and-Capturing-Bike-Numbers-from-Number-Plates/README.md

 ## Archietecture Used
 - YOLO
 - PaddleOcr

+# If you find this project useful, kindly give it a star! ⭐️

+## For More Information
+- Contact me on Linkedin (Check Bio for the link) if Dataset is required.

 ## Demo of Current Status

 - A demo video has been saved in the Output Folder.

 ![Alt Text](bike.gif)

-## For More Information
-- Contact me on Linkedin(Check Bio for the link) if Dataset is required.